-- 1. Development Zones: there are 2 development zones which offer an excellent environment for BPO companies to establish:
+- 1. Development Zones: there are 2 development zones which offer an excellent environment for BPO companies to establish and another which is currently in the drawing board:

 - a.
 Dabouq Development Area

 - b.
 Irbid Development Area

+- c.
+Jordan Internet City

 Summary of Fiscal Incentives under the Development Zones Law of 2008: